Breadcrumb

 About Josephine T. V. Greenbrook

-Josephine T. V. Greenbrook is an interdisciplinary researcher and scholar; having originally founded roots in humanistic and clinical psychology and transcultural psychiatry - before turning to medical sociology - and continuing on to medical law, medical ethics, global health bioethics, and migration medicine.
+Background Josephine T. V. Greenbrook is an interdisciplinary researcher; having originally founded roots in humanistic clinical psychology and transcultural psychiatry - before turning to medical sociology - and continuing on to medical law, medical ethics, global health bioethics, and migration medicine.
 Her doctoral research in medical law brought together the fields of migration medicine, the sociology of law, medical ethics, and anthropological theory of liminality and liminal space.
-Her work continues to be both inherently interdisciplinary and transdisciplinary, and her research and teaching cover a broad spectrum of the medical humanities and social sciences; including medical jurisprudence, practical ethics, medical psychology, medical sociology, medical anthropology, migration medicine, transcultural psychiatry, and medical education.
-She explores the social sciences, medicine, and the law, navigating the liminal spaces between these fields, with a specific focus on highlighting humanity and the socio-cultural (in all its complexity) in medical contexts and medical education.
+Her work continues to be both inherently interdisciplinary, and her research and teaching cover a broad spectrum of the medical humanities and social sciences, and medical education.

 Qualifications

-MEd Teaching in Higher Education (Dissertation pending - University of Gothenburg)
+• MEd Teaching in Higher Education (Dissertating - University of Gothenburg)

-Josephine is an accredited lecturer at Sahlgrenska Academy in healthcare research methods, scientific theory, research ethics and regulation, medical ethics and bioethics, medical jurisprudence and human rights in medicine, transcultural medicine and psychiatry, clinical empathy, and medical sociology (among other things).
+Responsibilities & Affiliations Josephine currently serves as the co-chair for the interdisciplinary research platform Borders in Health, Medicine, and Society (together with Mayssa Rekhis) at Sahlgrenska Academy, and is an accredited lecturer in migration medicine, healthcare research methods, research ethics and regulation, medical ethics and bioethics, medical jurisprudence and human rights in medicine, transcultural psychiatry, clinical empathy, and medical sociology.

-Josephine is also the founder and chair of I Should Be Thriving: Advancing Minorities in Academia, an an inclusive virtual community seeking to decolonise academia through the countering of epistemic injustice in academic spaces and supporting a thriving diversity of voices across disciplines.
+Josephine is also the founder and chair of Thriving in Academia, an an inclusive virtual community seeking to decolonise academia through the countering of epistemic injustice in academic spaces and supporting a thriving diversity of voices across disciplines.

-Areas of research include migration medicine (primarily undocumented migration), physicians' pathway development, medical jurisprudence, human rights in medicine, transcultural psychiatry, medical ethics and bioethics, clinical empathy, sexual and reproductive health rights, medical sociology, psychometrics, humanistic medicine, transcultural encounters in healthcare and higher education, global health emergencies, and the decolonisation of research ethics and methods in health research.
+Research Summary Areas of research include migration medicine (primarily undocumented migration), physicians' pathway development, medical jurisprudence, human rights in medicine, culture in psychiatry, medical ethics and bioethics, clinical empathy, sexual and reproductive health rights, medical sociology, global health emergencies, the decolonisation of research ethics and methodologies in health and medical research, and xenophobia, racism, and discrimination in medical education.

-Josephine currently researches physicians, throughout their careers, at all stages, in all contexts.
-She is interested in how context and structure influence their behaviour in everyday praxis, focusing on legal consciousness, alienation and anomie in modern medicine, identity development, interpersonal neurobiology, applied medical ethics, transcultural care provision, and clinical empathy (among other things).
-Her research also explores biopsychosocial health and illness in the context of undocumented migration; focusing on the experiences of people living as undocumented migrants, and their intersection with healthcare institutions and health care professionals.
-Further, she is involved in multiple research projects covering global health, where she focuses on structural and systemic violence and its impact on health, sexual reproductive health rights, gender equality, mental health, social cohesion, and the decolonisation of research ethics and methods.
-Past research project have covered humanistic psychology and pluralistic psychotherapy, social movements in health, person-centered medicine, psychometrics, and the psychosocial impacts of stillbirth.
+Physicians have been a focal point throughout Josephine's work, exploring their lived experiences throughout their careers, in a variety of stages, contexts, and cases.
+Her research has advanced knowledge on how context and structure influence physicians' behaviour in everyday praxis, through the theoretical lenses of the lived experience of law and liminality in medical praxis, alienation and anomie in modern medicine, and professional (and personal) identity development among psychiatrists.
+Her research also explores broadened descriptions of health and illness in the context of undocumented migration and among unaccompanied minors; focusing on lived experiences, and intersections with healthcare institutions and healthcare professionals.
+Further, she is involved in multiple research projects covering global health, where she focuses on structural and systemic violence and its impact on health, sexual reproductive health rights, gender equality, mental health, and the decolonisation of research ethics and methodologies.
+Past research project have covered humanistic psychology and pluralistic psychotherapy, social movements in health, person-centered medicine, psychometrics, and the psychosocial weight of stillbirth.